Required minimum distributions (RMDs)

 What is my RMD age?

 Your RMD age depends on the year you were born.
-Please note, you don’t have to take your first RMD until April 1 of the following year that you reach your RMD age.
+Please note, you don’t have to take your first RMD until April 1 of the year you reach your RMD age.
 RMDs for subsequent years must be taken by Dec.
 31.

 Year born RMD Age

-1949 or earlier - 1959 73
+1951 - 1959 73

 1960 or later 75